 The purpose of this website is to track personal activities in astrophotography.
 In what direction and how far those activities go will evolve over time.

-The main focus is on processing the image data from the two 'smart telescopes' - the Seestar S50 and the Dwarf Lab II.
-Although there are a number of astrophotography processing applications available - ranging from free to breath-takingly expensive - interest here lies mainly with learning the basics by writing my own processing code in C# Windows Forms.
+The main part of the information here is related to processing the image data from the 'smart telescopes' - the Seestar S50 and the Dwarf Lab II.
+There are a number of astrophotography processing applications available - ranging from free to breath-takingly expensive - however, interest here lies mainly with learning the basics of astrophotography by writing my own supplementary utilities in C# Windows Forms and working to get the best results with free software - without spending hours in front of a computer screen.

 Primarily it is designed for personal use to document my own activities for later reference - and therefore is not to be taken as an authority on any subject.